 Proposal 5.1-2-r2 (H)

-For a UE that supports both ACK/NACK-based and NACK-only based HARQ-ACK feedback multicast SPS PDSCH without PDCCH scheduling, HARQ-ACK feedback option is configured by UE RRC signalling.
+For multicast SPS PDSCH without PDCCH scheduling, HARQ-ACK feedback option is configured by UE RRC signalling.

 FFS whether the configuration is per SPS configuration index or per G-CS-RNTI.

-Note: Whether there is a UE capability for support of NACK-only based HARQ-ACK or not will be discussed separately.
+Note: Whether there is a UE capability for support of NACK-only based HARQ-ACK or not will be discussed as part of UE features discussion.